2017’s top six tax questions answered

 With five weeks remaining until the April 18 tax filing deadline, new tax laws and regulations have already impacted millions of taxpayers.
 Refunds distributed are down more than $15 billion compared to this time last year, due in large part to the delays for returns claiming the earned income tax credit or the additional child tax credit.
 Taxpayers also face increased penalties for being without health insurance, new rules about when they must have a taxpayer identification number like an SSN or ITIN and changing guidance from the IRS about the Affordable Care Act and higher education expenses.
 That’s on top of the complications taxpayers face every year, like the risk of tax identity theft and the complexity that comes from participating in the sharing economy or living and working in multiple states.

-Taxpayers’ anxiety and confusion around these issues are showing up in the following top questions tax prep giant H&R Block has received this year from among its 6.4 million assisted clients and another 3.9 million DIY clients:
+Taxpayers’ anxiety and confusion around these issues are showing up in the following top tax questions H&R Block has received this year from among its 6.4 million assisted clients and another 3.9 million DIY clients:

 1. Where’s my refund?